Frequently Asked Questions

 What is the acceptance rate for this program?

-For the class of 2016, we accepted 22% of the applications we received.
-For more information, see the Graduate School Admission Statistics for Interdisciplinary Graduate Programs/Design Use Build
+For the class of 2017, we accepted 22% of the applications we received.
+For more information, see the Graduate School Admission Statistics for Interdisciplinary Graduate Programs/Human-Computer Interaction and Design

 Are there statistics available regarding employment upon graduating from the program?